The best way to launch your startup

 Do you provide a stipend?

-We do not provide a stipend or relocation support for the residency.
+Yes - all accepted founders who are relocating for the residency may apply for a $2.5k living expense grant.
 If you are joining us from out of town, check out Relocation Resources.

 Can my co-founder join?
 Will I have help finding a co-founder?